jasonkneen/AlloyXL/readme.md

 ```javascript
 require("alloyXL");
 ```
-*(note you don't have to assign it to a variable)*
+*(note you don’t have to assign it to a variable)*

 Once done, AlloyXL will automatically override the **Alloy.createController** method adding the following:

 - open and close events for Windows / Navigation Windows and TabGroups
-- a "once" event handler
+- a “once” event handler
 - global access to the controller from **Alloy.Controllers.name_of_controller**
 - model / collection, event and pointer clean up on close

 So, you can do something like this:

-_(where the view we're in is a Navigation Window or TabGroup and "subview" is a Window)_
+_(where the view we’re in is a Navigation Window or TabGroup and “subview” is a Window)_

 ```javascript
 $.getView().openWindow(Alloy.createController("subview").on("open", function(){
     Alloy.Controllers.subview.getView().setBackgroundColor("#F00");
 }).getView());
 ```
-In this example, without creating any local pointers to the controller or view, we're responding to the open event on the window, and setting the background color of the view to red.
+In this example, without creating any local pointers to the controller or view, we’re responding to the open event on the window, and setting the background color of the view to red.

 You can also combine this with Alloy event chaning: